Trismegiste/ZeroKelvin/README.md

  * queries should be awful
  * updates are not possible

-Anyway, this lib could be useful for tests, fast prototyping, simple app in CLI or some specific use cases like an asynchronous event queue.
+Anyway, this lib could be useful for tests and debug, fast prototyping, simple app in CLI or some specific use cases like an asynchronous event queue.
 I have to mention that entity loading from MongoDb are made in only two passes even with complex tree structures with high depth.

+## Extending this lib
+You can easily change the field name and the generation of primary keys by implementing UniqueGenerator interface.

+You also can add your own repository (for XML files, CouchDB...) by implementing RepositoryInterface

 ## What this library cannot do ?